 A Restorative Approach to Learning: Relational Theory as Feminist Pedagogy in Universities

-K Llewellyn & J Llewellyn, “A Restorative Approach to Learning: Relational Theory as Feminist Pedagogy in Universities” in T Penny Light, J Nicholas & R Bondy, eds, Feminist Pedagogy in Higher Education: Critical Theory and Practice (Waterloo: Wilfrid Laurier Press, 2015) 11-31.
+Kristina Llewellyn & Jennifer Llewellyn, "A Restorative Approach to Learning: Relational Theory as Feminist Pedagogy in Universities" in Tracy Penny Light, Jane Nicholas, and Renée Bondy, eds, Feminist Pedagogy in Higher Education: Critical Theory and Practice (Waterloo, Ontario: Wilfred Laurier University Press, 2015) 11.